 Visiting scholars are eligible for borrowing, delivery, interlibrary loan, and off campus access to library resources.
 To use library services, you will need to:

 - Obtain a Rutgers RUConnection ID card by submitting a signed RUconnection ID Card Request Form to the RU Connection Card Office on your campus.
 Please see the Identity and Access Management page about Guest ID Cards for more information.

-- Bring your RUconnection ID card and signed RUconnection ID Request form to any Rutgers library circulation desk where staff will issue a library barcode and PIN.
+- Bring your RUconnection ID card and signed RUconnection ID Request form to any Rutgers library circulation desk where staff will issue a library barcode and password.

-- Use your barcode and PIN to log in to the Libraries' website from off campus, request delivery and interlibrary loan, and check out materials.
+- Use your barcode and password to log in to the Libraries' website from off campus, request delivery and interlibrary loan, and check out materials.